 - Title Associate Chair, Professor of Persianate & Comparative Literature, Convener of Comparative Literature, Hindi-Urdu and Persian

 - Phone 617-358-6253

 PhD, University of Chicago

-Sunil Sharma’s areas of expertise are Persian and Indian literatures.
+Sunil Sharma’s areas of expertise are Persian and South Asian literatures.
 His research interests include poetry and court cultures, history of the book, and travel writing.
-His recent book, Mughal Arcadia: Persian Poetry in an Indian Court (Cambridge: Harvard University Press, 2017) is a study of early modern Persianate literature.
+His last book, Mughal Arcadia: Persian Poetry in an Indian Court (Cambridge: Harvard University Press, 2017) is a study of early modern Persianate literature.

-He is a participant in a multi-year project entitled “Veiled Voyagers: Muslim Women Travelers from Asia and the Middle East” with the support of the Leverhulme Trust (UK) with Siobhan Lambert-Hurley (Sheffield University, UK) and Daniel Majchrowicz (Northwestern University).
-Veiled Voyagers will recover, translate and analyze Muslim women’s travel writing from a range of languages in order to draw out the gendered relationships that inhere between travel and Muslim identities, nationalism, and the shaping of global power.
-The project’s final output will include an annotated book edition, as well as an online repository of Muslim women’s travel texts in both the original and translation.
+The output of a multi-year project entitled “Veiled Voyagers: Muslim Women Travelers from Asia and the Middle East” with Siobhan Lambert-Hurley (Sheffield University, UK) and Daniel Majchrowicz (Northwestern University) is forthcoming as Three Centuries of Travel Writing by Muslim Women (Indiana University Press).
+The book recovers, translates and analyzes Muslim women’s travel writing from a range of languages in order to draw out the gendered relationships that inhere between travel and Muslim identities, nationalism, and the shaping of global power.

 Persian Epic and Romance (CAS LZ380)

 Leaving Home: Explorations in World Literature (CAS XL100)